SurathulEmena/Gen-AI-Query-Simulation/README.md

 ## **Project Overview**

-This project is a **mini data query simulation engine** that **translates natural language queries into pseudo-SQL statements**.
+This project **Mini Data Query Simulation Engine** is developed to **translates natural language queries into pseudo-SQL statements**.
 It serves as a lightweight backend service to simulate the functionalities of a **Gen AI Analytics tool**.

 ---